jackd248/typo3-todo-list/README.md

 The following *todos* are open for further development:

-- the PWA functionality is prepared but not yet fully implemented
+- the PWA functionality is prepared, but not yet fully implemented
   - also should have a look at the svelte service worker: https://svelte.dev/docs/kit/service-workers
   - service worker saves the tasks in the local storage and syncs them with the server when the connection is back
   - cache the whole app for offline usage is not implemented yet
 - make the svelte javascript fully typescript compliant
+- usability improvements
+  - add a confirmation dialog for deleting tasks
+  - maybe due date only for the future
+  - add a filter for the tasks